hardlifeofapo/node_pickle/README.md

-# node_pickle
+# pickleBase64
-A really, admittedly, lazy interface into Python for pickling/unpickling an object.
-The interface mimics Python's pickle.dumps & pickle.loads.
+A really, admittedly, lazy interface into Python for pickling/unpickling an object, based on Matt Robenolt's node_pickle The interface mimics Python's pickle.dumps & pickle.loads.

-## Install
-`$ npm install pickle`
+node_pickle seems to have some trouble when trying to unpickle an string containing non-ascii chars after base64 deserialization, so the base64 raw string is passed into the converter.

 ## Usage
 ```javascript